Qasak/csapp-notes-and-labs/README.md

 > All solutions written by github user [Qasak](https://qasak.github.io/).
 >
-> as O'Hallaron said, whatever you do, don't cheat.
+> as [O'Hallaron](https://www.cs.cmu.edu/~droh/) said in 15-213 class, whatever you do, don't cheat.
 >

 ## data lab: